 How do FSA contributions differ from HSA contributions?

-FSA contributions are typically confied by a range from your employer and must be used within the plan year, with limited carryover options.
+FSA contributions are typically confirmed by a range from your employer and must be used within the plan year, with limited carryover options.
 Health Savings Account (HSA) contributions can come from both you and your employer, and the funds roll over from year to year, allowing for more flexibility and savings growth.

 Can you participate in both an FSA and an HSA simultaneously?